Q. Let's start the interview now. Tell me about yourself.

 <aside> 💡

-My favorite piece of furniture is definitely my motion desk.
-I use it all the time—mostly for studying and using my computer.
-What I like most is that I can adjust the height depending on how I feel.
+My favorite piece of furniture is definitely a motion desk.
+Do you know a motion desk?
+It is a type of desk whose height can be adjusted.
+I use it all the time—mostly for studying and working my computer.
+My favorite part is that I can adjust the height depending on how I feel.
 When I get tired of sitting, I just raise it up and stand for a bit.
-It really helps me stay focused and keeps my posture in check, too.
+It really helps me focus and keeps my posture in check, too.

 </aside>